mrgarvitoffice/LearnMint-Ai/README.md

 # Ensure the associated Google Cloud project has the "Generative Language API" enabled and billing configured.
 GOOGLE_API_KEY=AIzaSyD0LVemqManYsFHV_k7c5mOsUVklcnvWCo

+# OPTIONAL: Separate API Key for Study Notes Generation
+# If you want to use a different Gemini API key specifically for generating study notes,
+# set it here.
+If left blank, notes generation will use the main GOOGLE_API_KEY above.
+GOOGLE_API_KEY_NOTES=

 # For Daily News Digest Feature
 # Get your free key from Newsdata.io: https://newsdata.io
 NEWSDATA_API_KEY=pub_039b4b0247244a8e9f85a8f113e9d7f2